Words With The Root Word Hydro

 The Greek Origin of Hydro

 The story of words with the root "hydro" begins in ancient Greece, where hydor (ὕδωρ) simply meant water—the essential liquid that sustains all life.
-Also, ancient Greeks observed water's remarkable properties: its ability to flow, freeze, evaporate, and sustain living organisms.
+Now, ancient Greeks observed water's remarkable properties: its ability to flow, freeze, evaporate, and sustain living organisms.
 This observation gave birth to a root word that would eventually expand far beyond its original meaning.

 Scientific Terms Featuring the Root Hydro